BetonQuest/BetonQuest/docs/Documentation/Scripting/Schedules.md

     3.  `time` is the time of day when the schedule should be run in format `HH:mm`.

-    4. An event (or multiple separated by `,`) that should run at the given time.
+    4. An action (or multiple separated by `,`) that should run at the given time.

     _Runs every day at 10pm, will ring a bell and wish everyone a good night._